promise/readme/README.md

 🗣 Commented on #170 in countr/countr
 ✨ Pushed 1 commit to countr/countr
 ✨ Pushed 2 commits to countr/countr
-✨ Pushed 1 commit to countr/countr
-✅ Merged PR #167 in countr/countr
 ```

 ## Repositories I maintain